John “Black Jack” Wilkins: Cook, Caterer and Hotel Keeper

 Bottom: Advertisement in The Star and Enterprise, Shippensburg, May 12, 1859.

-Born on September 1, 1805, John Wilkins was the slave of Thomas Fisher.2 Fisher operated several mills and farms in East Pennsborough Township that provided employment to many, including “colored people.”
+Born on September 1, 1805, John Wilkins was Thomas Fisher's slave.2 Fisher operated several mills and farms in East Pennsborough Township that provided employment to many, including “colored people.”
 One of them, “a Wilkins, had a son named John who was afterwards long known in the neighborhood as ‘Black Jack,’ although he was a mulatto.”3

 “Jack was the smartest (of Wilkins’children) and Fisher took a fancy to him, and I think, gave him some schooling….
 He sent him to Harrisburg to learn the business, and I think gave him money to start with.”4 Fisher wrote his will in 1834, and he left money to Wilkins noting, “I give and bequeath to my man John Wilkins, $500.
 He has lived in my house all his life time.
 He is now in the twenty-ninth year of his age and never departed from my employment, not even for a day without liberty.”5